OPM (band): History

-In 2002, they replaced Matthew with Big B and signed to Suburban Noize Records.
+In 2002, they replaced Meschery with Big B and signed to Suburban Noize Records.
 They left Atlantic Records as they were not interested in releasing another OPM album.
-John E. spoke of this in 2004 by saying "They'd spent so much to promote the first album, that we thought everything was a go with the second record.
-But they kept sending us back into the studio…we wrote over 50 songs while waiting for the label to make a move.
+Necro spoke of this in 2004 by saying "They'd spent so much to promote the first album, that we thought everything was a go with the second record.
+But they kept sending us back into the studio … we wrote over 50 songs while waiting for the label to make a move.
 We finally got to the point where we realized that we needed more attention than they were giving us, so we started working on getting out of our deal."
 Their second album, ForThemAsses, was released in June 2004.
 The album was produced by OPM and Steve Gallagher and features guest appearances by reggae artists Yellowman and Eek-A-Mouse along with Johnny Richter of the Kottonmouth Kings.
 The only single from the album was "Horny", which was released a year later in 2005.
 Jonathan Williams was then appointed as a permanent member, having provided keyboards for the ForThemAsses album.
 Matt Rowe was appointed as bass player in 2005 along with Robert Bradley on drums.
 Their third album was California Poppy, released in July 2006.
 The album was supported by the release of the In the OPMDEN EP in 2006.
 In 2008 Robert left the band and was immediately replaced by Carlos Perez.
 OPM released their fourth album, Golden State of Mind in September 2008.
 The album was produced by Michael Patterson who also produced the band's debut album.
 Carlos Perez then left the band to become the drummer for Big B in 2009 and was replaced by Shane Mayo.

 The band joined the new label MNO records, founded by John E. and released their single "Holiday Under The Sun" in 2010.
 In 2012 the band released a new EP called Heaven Can Wait to celebrate 13 years since the band's formation.
-When asked why a 13th anniversary, John E. Necro explained the band was originally planning a 10th anniversary, but due to a band hiatus which involved building a new studio, he claimed the 10th year "slipped past us, without realizing" and decided on 13 since it is considered an unlucky number.
-It featured 5 re-recordings of classic songs.
+When asked why a 13th anniversary, Necro said the band was originally planning a 10th anniversary, but due to a band hiatus which involved building a new studio, he said the 10th year "slipped past us, without realizing" and decided on 13 since it is considered an unlucky number.
+It featured five re-recordings of classic songs.
 In 2013 they released a new single entitled "Everything's The Same In LA".
 Matt Rowe and Shane Mayo left the band in 2014 to focus on their other band "Garrett Lee Robinson", who are also signed to OPM's label MNO records.
 In 2015 Carlos Perez returned to OPM to provide drums after originally leaving the band in 2009.